About the fellowship

 The Hand Fellow will be part of an integrated surgical team and thus will be interacting on a daily basis with plastics and orthopedic residents and medical students.
 The fellow will be expected to participate in teaching opportunities during the daily care of surgical patients.

-The Hand Surgery weekly conference takes place on Thursdays from 6:45 to 7:45 a.m. and is the centerpiece of the fellowship's weekly didactic program.
-The conference is attended by the orthopedic and plastic surgery residents, the program faculty, and community hand surgeons and hand therapists.
+The Hand Surgery weekly conference takes place on Thursdays from 7 - 8 a.m. and is the centerpiece of the fellowship's weekly didactic program.
+The conference is attended by the orthopaedic and plastic surgery residents, the program faculty, and community hand surgeons and hand therapists.
 The curriculum covers the breadth of hand surgery.
 Conference topics are presented by the hand fellow, the residents, the program faculty and invited guest experts.
 Presenters can avail themselves of a library of PowerPoint presentations covering all major topics in hand surgery.

 Several other special conferences also take place during this same time period, including cadaver prosections, journal clubs, and case presentations.
 Additionally, a formal didactic and practical curriculum is available in our microsurgery training laboratory for those who seek additional microsurgical skill.
 Our twice-monthly hands-on cadaveric orthopaedic skills lab allows for greater familiarity with fracture reduction management and hardware/implant systems.
 Combined with our high surgical volume, these labs eliminate the need for any off-campus training in microsurgery or fracture management techniques.

-The fellow's exposure to upper extremity cases is further augmented by several affiliated institutions that are located on the OHSU hilltop campus, including a busy Veterans Hospital, Doernbecher Children's Hospital and Portland Shriner's hospital.
+The fellow's exposure to upper extremity cases is further augmented by several affiliated institutions that are located on the OHSU hilltop campus, including a busy Veterans Hospital and Doernbecher Children's Hospital.

 Graduates of international medical schools who are applying for medical internships, residencies or fellowships must have a valid certificate from the Educational Commission for Foreign Medical Graduates (ECFMG).